Imaginary-Horizons-Productions/BountyBot/wiki/Commands.md

 Otherwise get the full change log
 ## Configuration Commands
 These commands change how the bot operates on your server.
 They require bot management permission (a role above the bot's roles).
+### /create-bounty-board
+> Cooldown: 30 second(s)

+Create a new bounty board forum channel sibling to this channel